Erich Pommer: Exile and eventual return

-In 1946, Pommer returned to Germany, where he became the highest-ranking film control officer of the American military Government OMGUS responsible for the reorganisation of the German film industry overseeing the reconstruction of studios and assigning production licenses.
+In 1946, Pommer returned to Germany, where he became the highest-ranking film control officer of the Office of Military Government, United States (OMGUS) responsible for the reorganisation of the German film industry overseeing the reconstruction of studios and assigning production licenses.
 In spite of opposition from both Americans and Germans, Pommer rebuilt the German film industry from ashes.
 By 1948, a total of 28 feature films had been produced in West Germany under his supervision.
-Together with film director Curt Oertel and Horst von Hartlieb, director of the film distribution association in Wiesbaden, Pommer also established a voluntary self-control system for the German motion picture industry, which evolved into the Freiwillige Selbstkontrolle der Filmwirtschaft (FSK), implementing a voluntary self-rating system for the movie industry modeled on the Hays Code in the USA.
+Together with film director Curt Oertel and xHorst von Hartlieb, director of the film distribution association in Wiesbaden, Pommer also established a voluntary self-control system for the German motion picture industry, which evolved into the Freiwillige Selbstkontrolle der Filmwirtschaft (FSK), implementing a voluntary self-rating system for the movie industry modeled on the Hays Code in the USA.
 Establishment of this system (and the subsequent establishment of the FSK) avoided government regulation and censorship of the movie industry and replaced military censoring.
 In 1949 Pommer resigned his office, believing his work to be complete, and returned to the United States.
 He then attempted to launch Signature Pictures with Dorothy Arzner to produce American films in Europe, an endeavor that failed to obtain promised financing.

 In 1951 he started the "Intercontinental Film GmbH" in Munich, making a few movies, including Nights on the Road (1951), which won the 1953 German Film Award, and Kinder, Mütter und ein General, which won the 1955 Golden Globe Award for Best Foreign Film and the 1956 Grand Prize of the Belgian Union of Cinema Critics.

 However, restrictions forced on Pommer led him to resettle in California.
 Physically badly shaken (Pommer used a wheelchair after the amputation of a leg) his career as a producer was ended.
 He retired to live quietly with his wife.
 After his wife's death, he lived with his son's family.
 Pommer died in Los Angeles, California, in 1966.